Bachelor’s to Master’s in Occupational Therapy

 The completed OT application can be submitted electronically (using the online form).
 In addition, the following printed materials must also be submitted to the OT Division Admissions Office at the above address before the OT application deadline:

-- A 1-2 page personal essay that describes your interests, skills, goals, and understanding of the OT profession;
+- A 1-2 page personal essay that describes your interests, skills, goals, and understanding of the occupational therapy profession

 If you are not already a USC student, you must complete your USC Application by choosing one of the following methods: